Sadako Pointer

 Sadako Ruth Pointer Johnson (born March 24, 1984), known professionally as Sadako Pointer, is an American singer.

 Biography

 Born in 1984, Sadako Pointer is the granddaughter of Ruth Pointer of the Pointer Sisters.
 She grew up in New York City and Los Angeles, California, and is of Japanese and African American descent.
-Sadako tours with The Pointer Sisters, with Ruth and aunt Issa Pointer, and appeared in the 2014 film Proxy.
+Sadako tours with The Pointer Sisters (Ruth and aunt Issa Pointer).
+She appeared in the 2014 film Proxy.